- Energy efficient living

 - Impact 3

-Water filtration by pool pumps can account for 70 per cent of swimming pool electricity use and 16 per cent of total household energy use so it makes sense to choose one that's right for your situation.
+Water filtration by pool pumps can account for around 76 per cent of swimming pool electricity use and 18 per cent of total household electricity use so it makes sense to choose one that's right for your situation.

 - Opt for the smallest pump size for your pool or spa—the larger the pump the greater the pumping and maintenance costs.
 Check with the manufacturer or an industry expert to work out the best size for your circumstances.